 More seniors are becoming familiar with services like Skype, Facetime and Zoom.
 After a little effort familiarizing themselves with the platforms, most seniors navigate the systems with relative ease.
 Through these virtual services, seniors can have real-time access to family and friends, which can maintain a crucial connection to the outside world –– especially for seniors who are housebound.
 Another benefit of virtual meetings is that seniors can connect to family and friends almost anywhere in the world.

 3. Take an online class

 Online schools can keep a senior’s mind sharp and introduce them to new people.
-Classes often have team projects and lectures in a virtual environment, which may help even the most introverted seniors socially interact with others.
+Classes often require members to work in groups and lectures are held in a virtual environment to further support even the most introverted seniors to socially interact with others.
 More importantly, most schools offer free online classes to seniors, so there is very little risk of overspending on courses.

 4. Become mindful through meditation

 Getting centered through mindfulness is a technique that many people are using to focus their minds and bodies.
 For seniors, it’s an effective way to manage stress and depression.
 Meditation can actually help change the way the brain responds to stress, anxiety and depression.
 It can also be done anywhere, at any time.

 Seniors who are intimidated by meditating solo can purchase DVDs, download apps or find guided meditation websites for free sessions.